Premier League stats: The dullest day in the league's history?

 And while that late goal against QPR on that fateful day is by far the Argentina striker's most memorable work, the 28-year-old has been banging out the hits for years now.

-So much so that in Sunday's 2-2 draw with Middlesbrough, Aguero took his career goal total at City to 167 and move up to second on the club's all-time scorers list.
+So much so that in Sunday's 2-2 draw with Middlesbrough, Aguero took his career goal total at City to 167 and moved up to second on the club's all-time scorers list.

 He overhauled Tommy Johnson's tally of 166, scored between 1920 and 1930, and is just 11 away from replacing 1930s' poacher Eric Brook at the top of the pile.